Fultonham, Ohio

 Fultonham is a village in Muskingum County, Ohio, United States.
-The population was 176 at the 2010 census.
-It was named for postmaster Robert Fulton.
+The population was 115 at the 2020 census.
+It is part of the Zanesville micropolitan area.
+Fultonham was named for Robert Fulton, inventor of the first commercially successful steamboat.

 History

 Fultonham was originally called Uniontown, and under the latter name was platted in 1815.
 A post office called Uniontown was established in 1818, and the name was changed to Fultonham in 1828.